AsianTroglodyte/ASCII-battleship-python/README.md

 - rich: for making the terminal prettier

 Why python?
-- wanted to focus more time on developing http protocol.
-So, I picked an easy language, with plenty of tools
+wanted to focus more time on developing http protocol.
+So, I picked an easy language with plenty of tools
-- the tools allowed me to focus more on developing http protocol.

 This uses the python "keyboard" library.
 Why?: